CrayLabs/SmartSim/doc/installation_instructions/troubleshooting/offline.rst

 Airgapped Systems
 -----------------

-SmartSim implictly assumes that dependencies can be retrieved via the Internet.
+SmartSim assumes that dependencies can be retrieved via the Internet.
 The ``smart build`` step can be bypassed by transferring the build artifacts from a different machine.

 .. warning::